 Asian American, Baseball, History, Multicultural, Sports, World War II

-The sixteen-day celebration of Chinese New Year, marking the year of the Snake, will begin on February 10.
-If you want to prepare for this event there is a perfect book to read, published only two years ago.
-What does it mean to be a Chinese-American, particularly if most traces of your native culture have [...]
+The sixteen-day celebration of Chinese New Year, marking the year of the Wood Horse, began on January 31.
+If you want to prepare for this event there is a perfect book to read, published only a few years ago.
+What does it mean to be a Chinese-American, particularly if most traces of your native culture […]

 Adventure, Asian American, Folktale, Multicultural, Quest